beliolfa/beliolfa/README.md

 First of all, I'm a person.
 Married to the best woman in the whole planet and father of two of the most beautiful (and annoying) children in the universe.

-Then I'm Lead Developer at [64 Robots](https://www.64robots.com/).
-The most kickass software agency on the United States.
-We do cool products with Nuxt, Laravel and Tailwind.
+I'm a Senior Frontend Developer.
+I (try to) do cool products with Nuxt, Laravel and Tailwind.

 ## Get in touch 📞
 - You can follow me on Twitter [@beliolfa](https://twitter.com/beliolfa)